Tesla’s output slowed to 77,100 vehicles in the 1st quarter

 The disappointing production figures are coming out amid more uncertainty for a company that seems to be caught in an endless cycle of turmoil.

 U.S. stock market regulators are accusing Musk of improperly tweeting about Tesla’s manufacturing volume in February when he predicted that the company would make about 500,000 cars this year.
-A few hours later, he backtracked slightly, saying he meant Tesla would be manufacturing about 125,000 cars per quarter by the end of this year, a pace that would translate into 500,000 vehicles annually.
+A few hours later, he backtracked slightly , saying he meant Tesla would be manufacturing about 125,000 cars per quarter by the end of this year, a pace that would translate into 500,000 vehicles annually.

 Either way, the Securities and Exchange Commission alleges Musk’s tweet violated a court-approved settlement that called for him to have his tweets about Tesla information pre-approved by the company.
 That requirement is part of a $40 million settlement reached last year after Musk tweeted he lined up the financing needed to lead a buyout of a Tesla, a claim that the SEC asserted was a misleading statement that duped investors.